samkowal18/TASK/README.md

 * Search "Crime"
 * Select *Crimes - 2001 to present*
-* Filter for desired time frame
+* Filter for desired time frame (using 2025-2026 for this project)

 **Acquisition:**